rails/rails/guides/source/getting_started.md

   A concern is any module that contains methods you would like to be able to share across multiple controllers or models.
 In other frameworks they are often known as mixins.
 They are a good way to keep your controllers and models small and keep your code DRY.

  You can use concerns in your controller or model the same way you would use any module.
-When you first created your app with `rails new blog` , two folders were created within `apps/` along with the rest:
+When you first created your app with `rails new blog` , two folders were created within `app/` along with the rest:

  ```
  app/controllers/concerns
  app/models/concerns
  ```

-A given blog article might have various statuses - for instance, it may be `public` (visible to everyone), or `private` (only visible by the author, perhaps if an author wants to save a draft).
-It may also be `archived`, which means it is hidden from the author.
-A comment, similarly, may be `public`, `private`, or `archived`.
-For any given article, in the controller you might want to verify that an article is public before rendering it.
+A given blog article might have various statuses - for instance, it might be visible to everyone (i.e. `public`), or only visible to the author (i.e. `private`).
+It may also be hidden to all but still retrievable (i.e. `archived`).
+Comments may similarly be hidden or visible.
+This could be represented using a `status` column in each model.

 Within the `article` model, after running a migration to add a `status` column, you might add: